trinodb/trino/docs/src/main/sphinx/connector/hive.md

 - Legacy
 - Experimental

+If using Hive views from Trino is required, you must compare results in Hive and Trino for each view definition to ensure identical results.
+Use the experimental mode whenever possible.
+Avoid using the legacy mode.
+Leave Hive views support disabled, if you are not accessing any Hive views from Trino.

 You can configure the behavior in your catalog properties file.

 By default, Hive views are executed with the `RUN AS DEFINER` security mode.